vinsanity05/Year-3-MA/README.md

 - Languages are also supported for the application.
 These consist of English, Spanish, French, Arabic and Chinese (Traditional).

 # NOTE:
 This is only for the module due to copyright guidlines and won't be submitted on the Apple App store.
-This is since of the NBA logos and the Youtube video.
+This is because of the NBA logos and the Youtube video.